 We invite you to review these accomplishments and work with us as we continue in our efforts.
 While much has been accomplished, significant amount of work remains.
-We invite you to join us in meeting our common goal of improving the health of South Asians and the communities within which they live.
+We invite you to join us in meeting our common goal of improving the health of South Asian communities.

 Preamble to the Constitution of the World Health Organization as adopted by the International Health Conference, New York, 19-22 June, 1946; signed on 22 July 1946 by the representatives of 61 States (Official Records of the World Health Organization, no. 2, p.
 100) and entered into force on 7 April 1948.

 The Institute of Medicine.
 The Future of the Public’s Health in the 21st Century.
 Washington, DC: National Academies Press; 2003: xiv.